How does CERF+ define "craft" as an artistic discipline?

 2) Be a legal U.S. resident

-Have questions about CERF+’s emergency relief assistance for professional craft artists?
+Have questions about CERF+’s emergency relief assistance for professional artists working in craft disciplines?
 Complete our Emergency Assistance Inquiry form and we will contact you.